ernesto-tapia/tax-calculator/README.md

 # Tax Calculator

-Welcome to a take-home assignment to develop a tax calculator using a local backend provided by Points.
+Welcome to a take-home assignment to develop a tax calculator using a local backend provided by Points.<br/>
-This project, made with NextJs as a framework, allows the user to calculate their total income tax by supplying their annual salary and the year to reference the tax brackets.
+This project, made with NextJs as a framework, allows the user to calculate their total income tax by supplying their annual salary and the year to reference the tax brackets.<br/>
 By using tailwind and Material-UI, a simple UI has been created that is easily read by any user in any resolution.